Your relationship status

 Your income and assets will likely affect your payment.
 If you have a partner, their income and assets may also affect your payment.

-You’re not considered a member of a couple if you and the person are living separately and apart on a permanent or indefinite basis.
+We don’t consider you a member of a couple if you’re living separately and apart on a permanent or indefinite basis.

-You may still be a member of a couple if you are not physically living with your partner.
-For example, your partner may fly-in-fly-out or live away for work, such as military or oil rig workers.
+You may still be a member of a couple if you're not physically living with your partner.
+For example, your partner may fly-in fly-out or live away for work, such as military or oil rig workers.

-What is considered when assessing a member of a couple
+What we consider when assessing a member of a couple

 - financial aspects of your relationship